jundalisay/superb/content/en/maharlika/history/biag-ni-lam-ang.md

 ---
 title: Biag ni Lam-ang
-description: "A couple named Don Juan and Namongan lived in a faraway barrio of Nalbuan.
-One day, Don Juan left his pregnant wife and went to the mountain to punish a group of Igorots."
+description: "A couple named Don Juan and Namongan lived in Nalbuan.
+Don Juan left his pregnant wife and went to the mountain to punish a group of Igorots"
 date: 2020-07-10
 image: /covers/biag.jpg
 icon: /icons/sun.png